 Hills form when sediments are deposited there or eroded, and they are covered in grass, trees, and others have little to no vegetation.

 Armies mostly use hills for hiding.
-Due to their height, many military troops construct fortresses on top of the hills.
+Due to their height, many military troops construct fortresses on hilltops.

 Most hilly places are not fit for agricultural practices, and that’s because of challenges such as drainage problems, soil erosion, or even plowing difficulty.

-Luckily, people have found solutions for these challenges, such as contour plowing, which has been practiced in sloping areas.
+Luckily, people have found solutions for these challenges, such as contour plowing, which they have been practicing in sloping land.

-Some common hill types include Butte, Brae, Drumlin, Kuppe, Mesa, and Mima mounds.
+Some common hill terrain includes Butte, Brae, Drumlin, Kuppe, Mesa, and Mima mounds.

 See Related: What is Lake Erosion?